Information on applying for a building permit for residential construction.

 - statues on private property.

-Some examples of work that do require a building permit:
+Examples of work that DOES require a building permit

 - New structures of any description, including main buildings, garages, carports, room additions and/or extensions or enlargement of existing rooms;

 - accessory buildings over 50 square feet;

 - porches, decks, and retaining walls;